Stustup/High-Voltage-CCS/README.md

 You have the coice on every stage on what device you want to use.
 The upper stage sees most of the voltage drop, so you have the choice of a TO220 and a SOT89 package.
 Use the TO220 for possible power dissipations of up to 1W, the SOT89 for everything below.
 I did this to get the footprint even smaller when you need it, e.g. Anode Resistors in small current pre stages.

 In the lower stage you can choose between a SOT89 (same as above) and a SOT23 package.
 For currents above 5mA use the SOT89, for currents above use the SOT89 device.
 The SOT23 package can be a JFET to get low noise low current sinks/sources.

+I added TVS diodes to protect the gates of the FETS.
+Measuring the current can be done via the V-Set pad.
+Just measure between this and the VSS pin.
+The current can be calculated via the measured voltage times the current set resistor R3.